szstonelee/redisoo/README.md

 you need write different codes for the same logic.

-Redisoo can save the code because **no SQL anymore**.
+Redisoo can save the code because **NO SQL anymore**.

 ## NO SQL anymore

-This time, Redisoo can save the code because every componentS only need deal with the basic opertions,
+This time, Redisoo can save the code because every components only need deal with the basic opertions,

 **Get/Set/Del** to Redis,

 No SQL statement for any database.
-So NO JDBC, NO Python Database module.
+So NO JDBC, NO Python Database module, NO C/C++ database library.

 The applications only see the Redis, no database.
 Redisoo deals with database for you.